mitchheddles/github-action-status-check/README.md

 ## Bundle Size Example

-This package includes a simple bundle size status check that can measure the gzip size of JS files.
+This package includes a simple bundle size status check that can measure the gzip size of files for given patterrns.

 It lets you set limits on bundles and pass/fail PRs based on their size.